norrbotten/oxy2/README.md

 ![Dragon](images/dragon.png)
 Transmissive Stanford Dragon, 8192 samples, 871k triangles, 16 minute render on 24 threads

+## In progress:
+* XSDL
+    * Basically want this to be a functional scripting language
+    * Also wanna write a JIT x86 compiler so I can define SDF's in a file
+* Rendering
+    * Bidirectional path tracing

 ## Features:

 * AVX2 / BVH accelerator for meshes